 A) Now that the H-1B electronic lottery has been in use for several years, and attorneys as well as corporate users now have some familiarity with the myUSCIS.gov module for lottery registration, that part is smoother, but new users frequently have trouble with setting up their “registrant” accounts, and errors can cost precious time.
 It is essential to note that you cannot use the same email address for more than one USCIS account, even if the accounts are of different types.

-B) Because the petition filing dates are staggered according to when and if an H1B cap registration is selected, for the third year in a row, we go into H-1B Cap season not knowing in advance when a petition can be filed for a given individual if their case is selected.
-This means we cannot tell any worker currently under F-1 Optional Practical Training whose Employment Authorization Document (EAD) expires in April/May/June of 2020 whether or not an H-1B petition could be filed on their behalf before that EAD expires, and thus we cannot advise them whether or not they will have F-1 “Cap-Gap” authorization and would allow them to keep working until October 1.
+B) Because petition filing dates are staggered according to when and if an H1B cap registration is selected, for the third year in a row, we go into H-1B Cap season not knowing in advance when a petition for a specific worker can be filed, or if their case will be selected.
+This means we cannot tell any worker presently under F-1 Optional Practical Training whose Employment Authorization Document (EAD) expires in April/May/June whether or not an H-1B petition can be filed on their behalf before that EAD expires, and thus we cannot advise them whether or not they will have F-1 “Cap-Gap” authorization, which would allow them to keep working until October 1.